-The application is referred to Planning Committee by the Planning Manager due to the planning history.

-- 1.1 Botley and North Hinksey parish council has raised the following concerns: - Overdevelopment previous issues identified at appeal have not been addressed - Character / design of dwellings out of keeping with surrounding area - Access / egress unsafe at junction of Harcourt Rd / Stanton Rd, and poor car parking arrangement on site - Conflict with the North Hinksey Neighbourhood Development Plan - Additional points: measurements on plans, and lack of biodiversity information - 1.2 Gateways is a detached property located on a corner plot in the residential area of Harcourt Hill, Botley.
+- 1.1 The application is referred to Planning Committee by the Planning Manager due to the planning history.
+The application was withdrawn from the committee meeting on 6th March to allow for a further consultation to run on changes to rooflights on the north-east elevation and a correction to the red-line application area and land ownership certificate.
+Comments received during this consultation process have been included in section 2.2. - 1.2 Botley and North Hinksey Parish Council has raised the following concerns: - The amended plans have not overcome previous concerns. - Overdevelopment previous issues identified at appeal have not been addressed - Character / design of dwellings out of keeping with surrounding area - Access / egress unsafe at junction of Harcourt Rd / Stanton Rd, and poor car parking arrangement on site - Conflict with the North Hinksey Neighbourhood Development Plan - Additional points: measurements on plans, and lack of biodiversity information - 1.3 Gateways is a detached property located on a corner plot in the residential area of Harcourt Hill, Botley.
 The application site is located directly opposite Harcourt Hill Campus Oxford Brookes University.
 Neighbouring properties share boundaries to the NE and SE and a narrow, private road runs along the southwestern edge of the site, Stanton Road.
-There is a noticeable slope down towards the north, which follows the slope of Harcourt Hill as it drops down towards the A34/Southern By-Pass. - 1.3 The locality, known as Harcourt Hill Estate, is distinguished by its low density built form, its spacious and generally rectilinear plots, and its verdant character.
+There is a noticeable slope down towards the north, which follows the slope of Harcourt Hill as it drops down towards the A34/Southern By-Pass. - 1.4 The locality, known as Harcourt Hill Estate, is distinguished by its low density built form, its spacious and generally rectilinear plots, and its verdant character.
 Properties in the street are typically set back 15-25m from the road, and have rear gardens measuring 65-75m deep.
 Widths of the plots are generally 20-30m wide.
-The area is defined by development along the roads of Harcourt Hill, Vernon Avenue, Grosvenor Road and Stanton Road. - 1.4 Area designations and site constraints: - Harcourt Hill is inset from the Oxford Green Belt, but land directly opposite and encircling this group of dwellings is washed over by Green Belt. - A public right of way runs along the front boundary of the site - There are several mature trees on site, and hedging along the boundary. - 1.5 The applicant seeks full permission for the demolition of existing house and erection of two detached dwellings. - 1.6 There have been three previous applications for re-development of the site which were refused and subsequently dismissed at appeal. - 1.7 A copy of the latest plans is attached at Appendix 2.
+The area is defined by development along the roads of Harcourt Hill, Vernon Avenue, Grosvenor Road and Stanton Road. - 1.5 Area designations and site constraints: - Harcourt Hill is inset from the Oxford Green Belt, but land directly opposite and encircling this group of dwellings is washed over by Green Belt. - A public right of way runs along the front boundary of the site - There are several mature trees on site, and hedging along the boundary.

+- 1.6 The applicant seeks full permission for the demolition of the existing house and erection of two detached dwellings. - 1.7 There have been three previous applications for re-development of the site which were refused and subsequently dismissed at appeal. - 1.8 A copy of the latest plans is attached at Appendix 2.

-2.0 SUMMARY OF CONSULTATIONS & REPRESENTATIONS Full versions of the representations can be found on the planning an
+2.0 SUMMARY OF CONSULTATIONS & REPRESENTATIONS